discordjs/discord.js/docs/examples.rst

 The process of sending file is similar to how you send messages.

 The first parameter takes an `Channel Resolvable`_ or `User Resolvable`_.
-The User Resolvable send the file as an DM, and the Channel Resolvable to a text channel.
+The User Resolvable sends the file as an DM, and the Channel Resolvable to a text channel.

 The next parameter is a `File Resolvable`_.